NeuraiProject/Neurai/doc/covenants.md

 This design separates authentication (who) from authorization logic (what and how), allowing covenants to be written as pure script logic while optionally requiring key-holder approval.

+### Reset testnet activation schedule

+The reset testnet runs blocks 1-9 with the rules that predate the new NIPs, and **block 10** is the first block that applies all of them:

+- the opt-in switches (`nOptInFeaturesHeight`): AuthScript v1, the introspection and hash opcodes, 64-bit arithmetic, OP_CAT/OP_SPLIT/CTV, tx v3 with `vrefin` (NIP-014) and the strict OP_XNA_ASSET placement rule;
+- strict AuthScript families and NIP-041 (`nStrictAuthScriptHeight`);
+- CSFS, Ed25519 and CHECKSIGADD (`nSignatureOpcodesHeight`);
+- TXHASH, NIP-043 primitives, MAST, NIP-046 budgets, ZKVERIFY and Poseidon work;
+- the NIP-040 asset marker (`rvn` outputs before block 10, `xna` from block 10;
+  legacy `rvn` UTXOs stay spendable) and the DEPIN transfer state.

+Assets, RIP5 and the asset VersionBits deployments are active from genesis as a pure rule (`nAssetsActiveFromGenesis`), and the v1.0.6 consensus fixes apply from genesis.
+NIP-028 (30-second blocks) is not scheduled.
+Block validation uses the height of the block; wallet and mempool admission use the next block's height, so new-rule transactions are accepted with the tip at block 9.

+Mainnet remains unscheduled.
+Regtest applies everything from height 0 by default; `-optinfeaturesheight`, `-strictauthscriptheight`, `-signatureopcodesheight` and the per-feature overrides move the heights for activation tests.

 ### Strict AuthScript activation schedule

-Testnet activates strict PQ witness v2 (`tpq1z…`), strict ECDSA witness v3 (`tnq1r…`) and NIP-041 destination introspection at **block 440000**.
+Strict PQ witness v2 (`tpq1z…`), strict ECDSA witness v3 (`tnq1r…`) and NIP-041
+destination introspection activate at block 10 of the reset testnet (see above).
 This height also enables the strict-flag rules described below for v1 mixed multisig.
 Earlier blocks retain their previous validation rules.
-Wallet and mempool admission use the next block's height, so strict addresses become available with the tip at 439999.
-Nodes must run the updated software before block 440000.
-This is a scheduled consensus change, not deployment by this repository alone.
+Wallet and mempool admission use the next block's height, so strict addresses become available with the tip at block 9.

-Mainnet remains unscheduled.
-Regtest remains active from height 0 by default;
-`-strictauthscriptheight` can override the height for regtest activation tests.

 ### Mixed ECDSA/PQ multisig in witness v1